-- on an actual basis; and - on an as adjusted basis, giving effect to the sale by us of 539,000 units in this offering at a public offering price of \$1.80 per unit and the sale by us of 2,238,777 pre-funded units in this offering at a public offering price of \$1.79 per pre-funded unit, after deducting the estimated underwriting discounts and commissions and estimated offering expenses and excluding the proceeds, if any, from the exercise of Series E Warrants or pre-funded units issued in this offering.
+- on an actual basis; and - on an as adjusted basis, giving effect to the sale by us of 1,700,680 units in this offering at an assumed public offering price of \$2.94 per unit, which is the last reported sale price of our common stock on the NYSE American on September 11, 2019, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, and assuming no sale of any pre-funded warrants in this offering and excluding the proceeds, if any, from the exercise of Series E Warrants issued in this offering.

-For the purposes of this capitalization discussion on an as adjusted basis, we also took into account the issuance of 355,288 additional shares of common stock that we will be required to issue to the holders of our Series B Preferred Stock upon conversion of shares of our Series B Preferred Stock (including the payment of the cumulative dividends thereunder in common stock) and 88,305 additional shares of common stock that we will be required to issue to the holders of our Series C Preferred Stock upon conversion of shares of our Series C Preferred Stock, each as a result of the full ratchet anti-dilution price protection in the respective certificate of designation for the Series B Preferred Stock and the Series C Preferred Stock, based on 17,303 shares of Series B Preferred Stock outstanding as of June 30, 2019, and 38,806 shares of Series C Preferred Stock outstanding as of June 30, 2019.
+The as adjusted information below is illustrative only and our capitalization following the completion of this offering is subject to various adjustments.
+For the purposes of this capitalization discussion on an as adjusted basis, we also took into account, assuming an assumed public offering price of \$2.94 per unit, which is the last reported sale price of our common stock on the NYSE American on September 11, 2019, the issuance of 140,031 additional shares of common stock that we will be required to issue to the holders of our Series B Preferred Stock (including the payment of the cumulative dividends thereunder in common stock) and 33,907 additional shares of common stock that we will be required to issue to the holders of our Series C Preferred Stock upon conversion of shares of our Series C Preferred Stock, each as a result of the full ratchet anti-dilution price protection in the respective certificate of designation for the Series B Preferred Stock and the Series C Preferred Stock, based on 17,303 shares of Series B Preferred Stock outstanding as of June 30, 2019, and 38,806 shares of Series C Preferred Stock outstanding as of June 30, 2019.
 You should read this table together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes incorporated by reference into this prospectus.

 June 30, 2019 (in thousands) (unaudited)

 Actual As Adjusted

-Cash and cash equivalents \$ 4,823 \$ 9,066
+Cash and cash equivalents \$ 4,823 \$ 9,133

 Equity:

-Common stock, par value \$0.0001 per share - 150,000,000 shares authorized;

-1,397,133 shares issued and outstanding actual and 2,379,726 shares
+Common stock, par value \$0.0001 per share - 150,000,000 shares authorized; 1,397,133 shares issued and outstanding actual

-outstanding as adjusted \$ - \$ -
+and 3,271,751 shares outstanding as adjusted \$ - \$ -

 Preferred stock, par value \$0.0001 per share - 5,000,000 shares authorized:

-Series A Preferred Stock, par value \$0.0001 per share; none issued and

-outstanding actual and as adjusted - -
+Series A Preferred Stock, par value \$0.0001 per share; none issued and outstanding actual and as adjusted - -

-Series B Convertible Preferred Stock, par value \$0.0001 per share; 17,303
+Series B Convertible Preferred Stock, par value \$0.0001 per share; 17,303 shares issued and outstanding actual and as

-shares issued and outstanding actual and as adjusted - -
+adjusted - -

-Series C Convertible Preferred Stock, par value \$0.0001 per share; 38,806
+Series C Convertible Preferred Stock, par value \$0.0001 per share; 38,806 shares issued and outstanding actual and as

-shares issued and outstanding actual and as adjusted -
+adjusted - -

-Additional paid-in capital 158,579 162,822
+Additional paid-in capital 158,579 162,889

 Accumulated deficit (153,005) (153,005)

-Total equity \$ 5,574 \$ 9,817
+Total equity \$ 5,574 \$ 9,884

-35